-is a Brooklyn-based actress, singer, director, and coach.
-Born and raised in New Jersey, Sarah traveled to Beantown to earn her BFA in Acting from Boston University.
-She has also studied Classical Acting at the London Academy of Music and Dramatic Art.
-Sarah is a monologue coach for Boston-based "My College Audition" and a proud member of Actors' Equity Association.
+is a Brooklyn-based actor, singer, director, and coach.
+Born and raised in New Jersey, Sarah traveled to Beantown to earn her BFA in Acting from Boston University, and then on to London to study Classical Acting at the London Academy of Music and Dramatic Art.
+Sarah is also a monologue coach for Boston-based "My College Audition," helping the next generation of theatre artists to pursue their dreams.

 You Just Missed …